 Hon.
 Daniel Qavvik: Thank you, Mr. Speaker.
 I thank the member for that question.
-The listing of barren-ground caribou under the Species at Risk Act, would result in the federally required recovery strategy and the identification of critical habitat.
-Once critical habitat is identified, federal staff would work with its partners to find the best methods to protect that habitat from activities that would negatively impact the consultation recovery strategy.
+Mr. Speaker, the listing of barren-ground caribou under the Species at Risk Act would result in the federally required recovery strategy and the identification of critical habitat.
+Once critical habitat is identified, federal staff would work with its partners to find the best method to protect that habitat from activities that would negatively impact the consultation with the recovery strategy.

-Mr. Speaker, our next Department of Environment will continue to communicate that government position on this listing proposal, based on the best available science and indigenous knowledge, and we will continue to monitor the Qamani'tuaq caribou herd at that area, and certainly, the Department of Environment will continue to consult with the hunters and trappers organizations and the affected communities in the Kivalliq region.
+Mr. Speaker, our Department of Environment will continue to communicate the government position on this listing proposal based on the best available science and indigenous knowledge.
+We will continue to monitor the Qamanirjuaq caribou herd at that area, and certainly the Department of Environment will continue to consult with the hunters and trappers organizations and the affected communities in the Kivalliq region.
 Thank you, Mr. Speaker.